 Let’s find out why this is the case.

-With that said, individuals who are de-facto employees, but may still find themselves disqualified from company benefits.
-Thus, they can find themselves ineligible for cafeteria plans, as companies can only offer them to full employees.
+With that said, many individuals are de-facto employees but may still find themselves disqualified from company benefits.
+Thus, they can be ineligible for cafeteria plans, as companies can only offer them to full employees.

-Another aspect that gives reason to the diminishing appeal is the ‘fine print’.
+Another aspect that gives reason for the diminishing appeal is the fine print.
 In some cases, beneficiaries may find themselves to be inconvenienced because the arrangements apply only for a limited time, with blackout dates or extended grace periods for medical coverage.

 Financials are a significant pain point as workers become increasingly wary of the hidden conditions of ‘freemium’ products.
 This entails purchasing at low initial fees, before subjecting to unanticipated costs, which are necessary for activating the service, to make it usable.
 Out-of-pocket expenses for services within such plans have become significant drawbacks - leading to workers increasingly turning away from them.

 The sheer administrative complexity has rendered many plans inflexible and incompatible with the changing requirements of the employee.
-By combining a broad scope of fringe benefits, most employees are locked into their cafeteria plan for an entire year.
+By combining broad fringe benefits, most employees are locked into their cafeteria plan for an entire year.

 Compliance issues with 3rd party vendors can also add unexpected complexity to a cafeteria plan.
 When personal circumstances change, such as medical emergency, or childbirth, many agreed-to conditions could suddenly become invalid.
 Through such examples, it becomes apparent that many benefit schemes fail to reflect the day-to-day realities of the plan’s beneficiary.

 Businesses must communicate updates and changes to benefit schemes, which includes a summary plan description.
 The challenge will be to remain on top of each component and notify users immediately, requiring a continuous commitment on the part of the employer.
 Applying this diligence requires resources, and transparency, which can overwhelm an organisation.